Measure vital thyroid levels that impact functions of your body

 How to check your thyroid hormones at home?

 The Everlywell at-home thyroid test can tell you if your thyroid hormone levels suggest hypothyroidism.
-This test requires only a few drops of blood as a sample.
+This thyroid function test requires only a few drops of blood as a sample.
 After getting your online test results, you can easily see your levels of thyroid-stimulating hormone (TSH), free T3 and T4, and TPO antibodies.
 High TSH and/or low T3 and T4 can indicate hypothyroidism.

 You can also take our thyroid test at home to check your hormones for indications of hyperthyroidism.
 Hyperthyroidism means your thyroid gland is overactive: it’s producing too many hormones.
 Low levels of TSH and/or high T3 and T4 can suggest hyperthyroidism.